FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-resource-pack.md

 4. Open and navigate back to [Server Properties](https://client.falixnodes.net/server/properties) page.

-5. Paste the generated string into the `Resource Pack SHA1` field.
+5. Find and set `resource-pack-sha1` to your SHA1 checksum.

-6. Save your changes.
+6. To save your changes, click on "**Submit**{: .blue }" at the top of the list.

 7. (Re)start your server.